gitter-badger/ecs/README.md

 ### Structs-based, classes-based versions?
 Which better and why?

-Classes-based version is stable, but not longer under active development - except bug fixes (can be found at ``classes-based` branch).
+Classes-based version is stable, but not longer under active development - except bug fixes (can be found at `classes-based` branch).

-Structs-based only one version that under active development.
+Structs-based is only one version that under active development.
 It should be faster than classed-based version, simpler in component-cleanup and you can switch to `unity-ecs` easier later (if you want).
 This framework will be under development even after `unity-ecs` release.

 ### I want to know - is component already added to entity and get it / add new one otherwise, how I can do it?